Mathématique: Chapter 46

 “No,” Rush said, smirking.
 “I didnae.”

-Again—the image of a dark arch, a blue light, and the angular velocity of a rotating combination lock.
+Again came the image of a dark arch, a blue light, and the angular velocity of a rotating combination lock.

-“Old enough to know that you won’t be able to hang out in the public library for too much longer without attracting attention.
+“Old enough to know you won’t be able to hang out in the public library for too much longer without attracting attention.
 Smart enough to follow your P=NP proof and have a mathcrush on it.
 With it enough to know better than to ask you about the swag you’ve got glued to your head, which, in case you were wondering, is super obvious under lighting conditions like this.
 Are you seriously questioning my qualifications right now?”
 Eli asked.
-“You’ve been wearing the same clothes for at least three days and whoring out your trig for cash.
+“You’ve been wearing the same clothes for three days while whoring out your trig for cash.
 And it shows.”

 “How old are you?”
 Rush asked.
-Again.
+(Again.)

 “You know you want to,” Eli said.